- Chart

 Strengths

-- Extensive logistics network across multiple countries
+- Extensive logistics and delivery network across multiple countries.

 Weaknesses